bettie095/hackbio-cancer-internship/README.md

-# hackbio-cancer-internship
-###Differential Expression: Downregulation and Upregulation in Cancer Biomarker Discovery
+###Differential Expression: Downregulation and Upregulation in Cancer Biomarker Discovery<a id="Differential Expression: Downregulation and Upregulation in Cancer Biomarker Discovery"></a>
 Author (@slack): Elizabeth Abodunrin(@Bettie_95)

 #Differential gene expression (DGE)